Best Film for the Canon EOS Rebel Ti

-There's also ISO 160 and 800 emulsions of Kodak Portra.
-8x10 sheets, 4x5 sheets, and rolls of 120 are also easily found.
+Kodak Portra is also offered in ISO 160 and 800 emulsions.
+8x10 sheets, 4x5 sheets, and rolls of 120 film are also available.

 Black and White Film

 With reasonable costs and more than acceptable very popular to use in the Canon EOS Rebel Ti.

 The largest appeal for photography students and budget minded photographers is the affordable price.
 Even if you wouldn’t put yourself in those groups, it’s nice to have comparatively cheap rolls of 35 film readily available for evaluating newly acquired used gear.

 Kentmere 400 - Manufactured by Harmon Technology, which is also the owner of Ilford.
 This is great since that allows this to be the most commonly available 35mm film out of the three.

 Foma Fomapan 400 Action - It’s easier to obtain in Europe as the film is produced by Foma Bohemia out of the Czech Republic.